vindioai/MathWithBouncingNumbers/README.md

 Math With Bouncing Numbers respects your privacy.
 This document explains how the app handles data and permissions.

 ### 1. Internet Access
-- The app uses the internet to retrieve product, barcode, and ingredient information from the Open Food Facts public database.
+- The app uses the internet to display advertisements.
 - No personal user data is transmitted by the app.

 ### 2. Ads & Monetization